 I suggest if you haven’t started venturing to essential oils, you can start it now by learning the basics here.
 It can be a bit time-consuming at first since you need to learn about the oils and ensure you are using them appropriately—everyone is distinctive—however, it can be incredibly fulfilling.

 Get special deals on herbal remedies and essential oils here.

 — Homesteading (@HomesteadingUSA) November 14, 2016

-There are lots of veggies and fruits still in season amid fall, from cranberries, to tomatoes, to jalapenos so there still a lot of canning to do.
-You may even have some reserve in your freezer you use for canning and preserving.
+There are lots of veggies and fruits still in the season amid fall, from cranberries to tomatoes to jalapenos, so there still a lot of canning to do.
+You may even have some reserved in the freezer you use for canning and preserving.

 If canning is one of your preservation methods, make sure you know how to properly use your canning supplies.
-Knowing how to use your canning supplies properly to ensure the quality of food and a long shelf life.
+Know how to use your canning supplies properly to ensure the quality of food and long shelf life.

 — Homesteading (@HomesteadingUSA) January 6, 2017